CIO, Koniag Government Services

 Coleman has spearheaded the modernization of the KGS corporate IT service desk, revolutionizing how KGS users receive IT support by creating a 24/7 philosophy of anytime, anywhere on any device used to conduct KGS business.
 This includes the Ask IT mobile app that dramatically enhanced operational efficiency and employee satisfaction through an approach that is like having IT support in their pocket.

-Understanding that artificial intelligence will be of critical importance, Coleman and his team are creating an enterprise capability to explore emerging technologies in a secure cloud environment that facilitates partnerships between customers and KGS lines of business.
+Understanding that artificial intelligence will be critically important, Coleman and his team are creating an enterprise capability to explore emerging technologies in a secure cloud environment that facilitates partnerships between customers and KGS lines of business.
 The capability will facilitate discovery around machine learning, robotics and other areas.

 For Coleman, IT is much more than managing a digital environment.
 It’s about how to interact with staff and customers and the exciting possibilities emerging technologies bring.